 *The Customer Service Survey would ask the same questions that would be asked in the Customer Service call to large accounts.
 This could be mailed (with a postage-paid return envelope), emailed, or faxed.

-Tip #9 ” Know when to let go.
-Hanging on to delinquent accounts past a certain point isn’t worth your time and effort.
 There comes a time when you need to increase the pressure to pay by sending the debtor to the professional collection agency.
-How do you know when to let go?
+But, how do you know when to let go?

 - If the customer doesn’t return your calls or respond to your contacts, send it to the agency ASAP.
 They may be in the process of skipping out.

-- If the debtor breaks a payment promise, it’s time to move him up the line.
-He obviously has no respect for you or your company, so your further efforts will result in nothing.
+- If a payment promise is broken, it’s time to move on.
+Your further efforts will likely result in nothing.
 Pass it along to your agency.

 - The probability of collecting a delinquent account drops dramatically with the length of the delinquency.
-According to a survey of the members of the Commercial Collection Agency Association (CCAA), the probability of collecting an account 90 days past due drops to just 69.6%.
-At 6 months past due, there is only a 52.1% chance of collection.
-If the account ages to 1 year past due, the likelihood of a successful collection is 22.8%.
+According to a survey of the members of the Commercial Collection Agencies of America (CCA of A), the probability of collecting an account 90 days past due drops to just 68.9%.
+At 6 months past due, there is only a 51.3% chance of collection.
+If the account ages to 1 year past due, the likelihood of a successful collection is 21.4%.
 Most sources consider 90 days past due the optimal time for sending your account to a collection agency.

 Check out these other commercial collection tips and articles on our website: